ravi1997/Research-excellence/RouteComparisonSummary.md

-# Route Comparison Summary
+# ResearchCycle Framework and Route Comparison Summary

 ## Overview
 This document analyzes the routes in the `app/routes/v1` directory to identify similar, redundant, or duplicate code that can be improved.
-The application follows a research excellence platform structure with authentication, user management, and research-specific functionality.
+The application follows a research excellence platform structure with authentication, user management, and ResearchCycle-specific functionality.

 ## Route Categories Analysis